SuperNEMO-DBD/SuperNEMO-DBD.github.io/resources.md

         <h1 class="post-title text-center">Upcoming conferences</h1>
     </header>
 <div markdown="1">
-Here are the upcoming conferences:
+We are proud of SuperNEMO!
+If you would like to spread the word at a conference, consider one of these.

 {% assign sorted_confs = site.data.conferences | sort:"StartDate"  %}
 {% for conf in sorted_confs %}
 <p>